CVE-2026-25654: CWE-639: Authorization Bypass Through User-Controlled Key in Siemens SINEC NMS

 Technical Summary

-The vulnerability CVE-2026-25654 affects Siemens SINEC NMS versions before V4.0 SP3.
-It is caused by insufficient authorization checks when processing password reset requests, allowing an authenticated attacker with low privileges to reset passwords for arbitrary user accounts.
-This is classified under CWE-639 (Authorization Bypass Through User-Controlled Key).
-The CVSS v3.1 base score is 8.8, reflecting network attack vector, low attack complexity, required privileges, no user interaction, and high impact on confidentiality, integrity, and availability.
-Siemens has not yet published an official fix or remediation level for this vulnerability.
+The vulnerability CVE-2026-25654 in Siemens SINEC NMS (all versions before V4.0 SP3) involves improper authorization validation when processing password reset requests.
+This allows an authenticated attacker with low privileges to bypass authorization controls and reset passwords for any user account, potentially leading to full account takeover.
+The CVSS 3.1 base score is 8.8, reflecting network attack vector, low attack complexity, required privileges, no user interaction, and high impact on confidentiality, integrity, and availability.
+Siemens has not yet published an official fix or remediation guidance for this vulnerability.

 Potential Impact

-Successful exploitation allows an authenticated attacker to bypass authorization controls and reset passwords of any user account, potentially leading to full account takeover.
-This compromises confidentiality, integrity, and availability of the system and its data.
-The vulnerability affects all versions of SINEC NMS prior to V4.0 SP3.
+Successful exploitation allows an authenticated remote attacker to reset passwords of arbitrary user accounts, potentially leading to unauthorized access to sensitive accounts and full system compromise.
+This affects confidentiality, integrity, and availability of the SINEC NMS system.

 Mitigation Recommendations

 Patch status is not yet confirmed — check the Siemens vendor advisory for current remediation guidance.
-Until an official fix is released, restrict access to the SINEC NMS management interface to trusted users only and monitor for suspicious password reset activity.
-No official remediation or temporary fix has been published by Siemens at this time.
+Until an official fix is released, restrict access to the SINEC NMS management interface to trusted users only and monitor for suspicious password reset activities.
+Avoid granting unnecessary privileges to users to reduce risk.

 CVE-2026-25654: CWE-639: Authorization Bypass Through User-Controlled Key in Siemens SINEC NMS